-Running it without CLI options brings up an Neurses dialog, which provides an easier option to deploy a CX-OS (section 7.2).
+Running it without CLI options is recommended, and brings up an Neurses dialog, which provides an easier option to deploy a CX-OS (section 7.2).

 Another option to deploy CX-OS is via a Bright View wizard (section 7.3).